VTG LIVE & READY TO GO!

 The top shows a very small degree of "shaping"....the guitar has been inspected in conjunction with the highly-respected professional luthier I work with.
 Laying a straight-edge along the top, front to rear the maximum gap visible is around only 2mm.
 Like many so-called flattop guitars, I'm sure that this guitar would have been made with a slight "doming" to the top, which over time has reduced in the centre....we consider this to be an inevitable result of the simple ladder-bracing to the top.
 As mentioned the guitar is light in weight, but the 3 top braces are quite substantial, and the shaping reflects their positioning, front & rear of the soundhole & just in front/under the bridge.

-There is very little play wear to the frets or fingerboard but, before sale, I will be just dressing the frets, maybe dealing with one or two slightly raised & sharp fret ends.
+There is very little play wear to the frets or fingerboard but, and I have now lightly stoned & re-profiled the frets, having dressed the slightly raised/sharp fret ends, and dressed/cleaned/lemon oiled the fingerboard.

 It plays nicely with a reasonably shallow "C" profile rounded neck and an action of around 2.5mm./3mm. at the 12th. fret, on the low side generally for a Nylon-strung guitar, but which would no doubt be welcomed by many players, who are not out & out classical players, and again suited to the option of switching to Silk & Steel strings.